 While it may be well-intentioned, the model of MAT contains significant flaws.
 First, consider the medications commonly used: methadone and buprenorphine medications such as Suboxone, Subutex, Belbuca, and Sublocade.

-These opioid replacement drugs are approved and regulated by the U.S. Food and Drug Administration.
-Under the MAT model, patients are given opioids (in addition to cognitive behavioral therapy or other psychosocial interventions) to support their addiction—but presumably in carefully regulated dosages to prevent withdrawal and overdose.
-Unfortunately, many physicians prescribe buprenorphine-based drugs like Suboxone with no contingencies about psychotherapy nor regular communication between the prescriber and mental health care professional.
-This lack of follow-through fails to ensure that patients are receiving an adequate treatment plan based on their needs and progress, which is a powerful example of providing MAT drugs is not the best solution, unless there is a comprehensive multi-facet treatment and detox plan behind it.
+The U.S. Food and Drug Administration approve and regulate these opioid replacement drugs.
+Under the MAT model, patients receive opioids (in addition to cognitive behavioral therapy or other psychosocial interventions) to support their addiction—but presumably in carefully regulated dosages to prevent withdrawal and overdose.
+Many physicians prescribe buprenorphine-based drugs like Suboxone.
+However, they don’t have contingencies about psychotherapy nor regular communication between the prescriber and mental health care professional.
+This lack of follow-through fails to ensure patients receive an adequate treatment plan based on their needs and progress.
+This is a powerful example of providing MAT drugs is not the best solution, unless there is a comprehensive multi-facet treatment and detox plan behind it.

 For several people undergoing MAT, their frustration doesn’t end with the unpleasant and often debilitating side effects of replacement opioids, including anxiety, insomnia, constipation, weakness, and impotence.
-Another understandable concern is that they essentially remain opioid-dependent and reliant on medications to function—albeit legal ones and under the supervision of a physician.
-Taking prescription opioids indefinitely is not the ultimate goal for many of these individuals—however, this is precisely the issue MAT can lead to if there is not a comprehensive diagnosis, individualized treatment, and exit plan.
+Another understandable concern is that they essentially remain opioid-dependent —albeit legal ones and under the supervision of a physician.
+Taking prescription opioids indefinitely is not the ultimate goal for many of these individuals.
+However, this is precisely the issue MAT can lead to if there is not comprehensive diagnosis, individualized treatment, and exit plan.

 Another problem with MAT, as noted by the nonpartisan organization Pew Charitable Trusts, is that the people who could benefit most from this type of treatment face are often unable to access it—creating a so-called “treatment gap.”
 This is due to a combination of geographical, socioeconomic, and financial barriers, as well as “a lack of qualified providers who can deliver these therapies.”
 So, while studies may suggest that MAT can improve treatment adherence and reduce the risk of overdose, relapse, and infectious disease transmission.
 The reality is that if the MAT is really working, then it won’t confer these benefits to the many patients who cannot access it.